levoxtrip/PKB/docs/topics/focus.md

 You don't need more time; You need more focus.

+## Clear headspace
+Having a cluttered mind can hinder discipline and consitency.
+Organise your mind is crucial for maintaining discipline.

+Meditate to clear your mind.

 ## Distractions
 Distractions are the assasins of great work.

+Tidstractions are major reason why people lose motivation and focus.

 90% of distractions begin within:
  - from internal triggers (emotions like boredom anxiety stress)